f5devcentral/f5-big-iq-lab/docs/class9/module1/lab2.rst

 |image15|

-Now repeat the steps by hovering the mouse on the blue line between the Logon Page object and the Ending Deny and click the Green plus sign to add the Authentication object of AD Auth.
+Now repeat the steps by hovering the mouse on the blue line between the Login Page object and the Ending Deny and click the Green plus sign to add the Authentication object of AD Auth.

 |image16|